American History & Literature I Package

 Level I takes you deeper into the complex fabric of American society.
 Meet Americans who lived such different lives: former slaves who established a new town in Canada, teenagers who fought in the Civil War, miners who searched for gold in the Idaho Territory, Chinese immigrants who tunneled through mountains, Irish immigrants who survived the Great Depression and more.
 This curriculum goes far beyond historical highlights and uncovers the fascinating ups and downs of our nation's story.

 Includes a 36-Week, 4-Day schedule designed to save one day a week for co-ops, music lessons, sports, field trips or other extra-curricular activities.
 Includes map answer keys, discussion questions and answers as well as background notes to help you and your children get the most from the books.
 For a 3-week sample of the Parent Guide check out the Samples Tab.
 (Includes 2 Parent Guides and 2 Student Guides, one of each for History and one of each for Literature & Language Arts).

-An online platform that enables students to access their reading schedules, take assessments, and receive instant auto-grading results.
+An optional online platform that enables students to access their reading schedules, take assessments, and receive instant auto-grading results.
 Parents can track and review student work, customize assessments, and message students directly from a computer or mobile device.
 Virtual courses MUST be started within 6 months of purchase.
 You will have 12 months from the time of your start date to complete the course.